Select video codec

 For old personal videos

-If you have plenty of storage space and work with videos up to Full-HD resolution, you can use MPEG2 with high bitrate and enjoy super fast encoding speeds when compressing home videos or old movies.
+If you have plenty of storage space and work with videos up to Full-HD resolution, you can use MPEG2 with a high bit rate and enjoy exceptionally fast encoding speeds when compressing home videos or old movies.

 For new personal videos